-The integrity of a Trust Framework is vital when federating with external identities.
-The trust framework partners should have governance processes that may include a verified accreditation or audit process to ensure the identity proofing, authenticator, and federation assertion meets the intent of NIST Special Publication 800-63-3 requirements.
+The integrity of a trust framework is vital when federating with external identities.
+The trust framework partners should have governance processes that may include a verified accreditation or audit process to ensure that the identity proofing, authenticator, and federation assertion meets the intent of NIST Special Publication 800-63-3 requirements.
 Using a third-party audit service provides the additional assurance of secure and compliant operations.
 Some examples of trust frameworks include:

-- The Federal Public Key Infrastructure (PKI) Policy Authority enforces a certificate policy, third-party auditing, and implements technical control through the Federal PKI certificate profiles and hierarchy.
+- The Federal Public Key Infrastructure (PKI) Policy Authority enforces a certificate policy and third-party auditing and implements technical control through the Federal PKI certificate profiles and hierarchy.
 There are other non-government PKI trust frameworks that interoperate with the Federal PKI.
-The Federal PKI trust framework ensures federal employee and contractor credentials meet a NIST standard (FIPS 201) and are acceptable to all federal agencies.
+The Federal PKI trust framework ensures that federal employee and contractor credentials meet a NIST standard (FIPS 201) and are acceptable to all federal agencies.

 - The Kantara Initiative is a non-government trust framework program.
-It operates conformity assessment, assurance, and grants trust marks to companies that show conformance to a Kantara standard based on NIST Special Publication 800-63-3.
-They accredit full identity service providers, component services, and Kantara accredited assessors.
+It operates conformity assessment and assurance and grants trust marks to companies that show conformance to a Kantara standard based on NIST Special Publication 800-63-3.
+The Kantara Initiative accredits full identity service providers, component services, and Kantara accredited assessors.
 An agency may recognize a Kantara trust mark to federate with an external Identity Provider.